Bachelor of Psychological Science (Hons)

 To apply for a position in the Bachelor of Psychological Science (Hons), prospective students must

 meet the entry requirements below:

-Entry to the 4th Year Honours programme in Psychology at ISN requires successful completion of an APAC-accredited qualification eg. a Bachelor Degree in psychology, a Bachelor Degree in any discipline plus an APAC-accredited sequence in psychology or a qualification obtained from an overseas education institution assessed as comparable to an APAC-accredited qualification/sequence in psychology.
+Entry to the 4th year Honours programme in Psychology at ISN requires successful completion of an APAC accredited three year sequence in psychology - eg. a Bachelor Degree in psychology, or a Bachelor Degree in any discipline plus an APAC-accredited sequence in psychology or qualification obtained from an overseas education institution assessed as comparable to an APAC-accredited qualification/three year sequence in psychology.